Bursae are fluid-filled sacs found about your joints. They

 surround the areas where tendons, skin, and muscle tissues meet bones.
 The

 pain and discomfort in the affected location.
 They also limit the ways you can

 Types of Bursitis

 There are several types of bursitis.
 These conditions may be

 inflammation around your kneecaps.
 It can be acute or chronic.

-in the bursae of the hips.
+in the bursae of your hips.
 It can develop slowly.
 It may appear alongside

 cause pain and swelling in your heels.
 It can be acute or chronic.

 What Causes Bursitis?

-However, causes tend to be different for each type of bursitis:
+However, causes tend to be different for each type of bursitis.

 - sports-related activities

-- bending the knees repeatedly
+- bending your knees repeatedly

-- bleeding in the bursae
+- bleeding in your bursae

-Repeatedly resting your elbows on hard surfaces can cause this type of bursitis.
+the back of the elbow (olecranon) can cause this type of bursitis.
 It can also

-- improper posture (sitting or standing)
+- improper posture while sitting or standing

 bursae in your heels.
 Beginning a strenuous exercise without properly warming

-Who Is at Risk For Bursitis?
+Who Is at Risk of Bursitis?

 Risk factors for bursitis include: